 The "Around the Clock" challenge gives participants in the fixed-time races another opportunity to earn a unique award along with all the bragging rights!
 We challenge any participant to record at least one lap per hour for the duration of their event.
 For example, a runner in the 24-hour event would run or walk a

-minimum of one lap for each hour in the 24 hours they are competing.
+minimum of one lap for each hour in the 24 hours they are competing (0100 hour, 0200 hour, etc).
 The same principle

-applies to all fixed time events at ATY (including the 6 day: 1 lap every hour for 144 hours...it's been done).
+applies to ALL fixed time events at ATY (including the 6 day: 1 lap every hour for 144 hours, or the 10 day: 1 lap every hour for 240 hours...trust John Geesler, it's doable).
 Complete this challenge and earn a custom token of

 achievement!
 Runner’s be weary, this challenge is more difficult than you may think!